Philadelphia Car Accident Lawyers

 If another driver or person causes or contributes to a car accident, we will evaluate that person’s actions to see if he or she was negligent.
 A person must be negligent in order to bring a lawsuit against that person.
 If the person is negligent, and that negligence causes your injuries and damages, we will bring a claim or lawsuit against that person to seek money damages.

-It is very important to get an attorney involved in your case as soon as possible.
+It is very important to get an experienced personal injury attorney involved in your case as soon as possible.
 The Philadelphia car accident lawyers at Mattiacci Law are ready to investigate your case.
 Contact us today for a free consultation.
 Call our Philadelphia office now at 215-914-6919 or toll free at 866-617-0050.

 A person is negligent when he or she does something a reasonably careful person would not do under the circumstances.
 A person also can be negligent by failing to act.
 A person who fails to do something a reasonably careful person would do under the circumstances is negligent.